FatemehAbbasi166/Film_Reviews_Classification/README.md

 3. Preprocessing – Clean and normalize the text.

-4. Text Representation – Convert text data into numerical format using techniques (word embeddings).
+4. Text Representation – Convert text data into numerical format using technique (word embeddings).

 5. NLP Model Training – Train a machine learning model to classify the sentiment of film reviews as positive or negative.